SAP-samples/btp-kickstart-your-journey-with-architecture/README.md

 5 min

-- You've completed most of the required steps for a contribution in this session, we'll show you what's left to do.
+- You've completed most of the required steps for a contribution in this session, we'll show you what's left to do

+**Implementation and Beyond**

+5 min

+- Introduce the corresponding SAP Discovery Center Mission as a starting point for implementation of a similar scenario

 **Recap and Outro**